force-h2020/force-docs/docs/source/extending/traits.rst

 Like for the ``View``, the ``Group`` constructor has a number of keyword arguments that effect layout, labelling, etc.

-In the following topics examples with  ``View`` initializations will show the resulting UI alongside.
+In the following topics, code examples with  ``View`` initializations will show the resulting UI alongside.